Mullion, Cornwall: Predannack Downs

 To the south of the village the land gently rises and levels out onto a plateau at a height of around 85 m above sea level.
 In contrast to the northern part of the parish this area remains as semi-natural heath, the growth of which is encouraged by the change in geology south of Mullion Cove to serpentinite.
 This area is known as Predannack Downs, it is part of the Lizard National Nature Reserve.
 In the centre of the downs lies the World War II, Predannack Airfield, currently a satellite of nearby RNAS Culdrose.

 The southern extent of the parish is marked by a steep, narrow river valley cut into the downs, meeting the sea at Kynance Cove.
 The coastline along the edge of the downs between Kynance Cove and Mullion Cove consists of high dramatic sheer cliffs with the exception of a deep narrow cleft cut into the Downs at Gew-graze, also known as Soapy Cove.
 This cove is named after soapstone, a talc-rich type of serpentinite rock found around the cove.
 Talc was quarried here in the 18th century.

 Governance

 For the purposes of local government Mullion is a civil parish and every four years elects a parish council consisting of ten councillors.
 The principal local authority is Cornwall Council and an electoral ward with the same name covers the parish and the surrounding land to Lizard Point.
 The population of the ward, at the 2011 census, was 4,364.

 Sports

 Mullion AFC is an association football club playing their home matches at Clifton Parc.
 The first team play in the Cornwall Combination League, the reserves in the Trelawny League and a women's team in the Cornwall Women's Football League.
-Mullion Cricket Club play in the fourth tier of the Cornwall Cricket League; Division 3 West.
+Mullion Cricket Club play in the second tier of the Cornwall Cricket League; County Division 1.

 Mullion Golf Club was founded in 1895 and is the most southerly golf course in the UK.
 It is situated in the parish of Gunwalloe.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, have been held in Mullion.